Naz Foundation v. Government of NCT of Delhi

-Facts
+Background

 Section 377 of the Indian Penal Code, introduced during British rule of India, criminalizes "carnal intercourse against the order of nature".
 This phrase was interpreted to mean all forms of sexual activity other than heterosexual penile-vaginal intercourse.

 The movement to repeal Section 377 was led by the Naz Foundation (India) Trust, a non-governmental organization, which filed a lawsuit in the Delhi High Court in 2001, seeking legalisation of homosexual intercourse between consenting adults.
 This was the second such petition, the first filed in 1994 by AIDS Bhedbhav Virodhi Andolan.
 In 2003, the Delhi High Court refused to consider a petition regarding the legality of the law, saying that the petitioners had no locus standi in the matter.
 Naz Foundation appealed to the Supreme Court of India against the decision of the High Court to dismiss the petition on technical grounds.
 The Supreme Court decided that Naz Foundation had the standing to file a public interest lawsuit in this case, and sent the case back to the Delhi High Court to consider it on the merits.

 In 2006, the National AIDS Control Organisation filed an affidavit stating that the enforcement of Section 377 violates LGBTQ rights.
 Subsequently, there was a significant intervention in the case by a Delhi-based coalition of LGBT, women's and human rights activists called "Voices Against 377", which supported the demand to "read down" Section 377 to exclude adult consensual sex from its purview.